SIGN IN / UP

 DNSStubListener=no

-To enable resolve.conf, run the following commands:
+To activate resolve.conf, execute the following commands:

 mv /etc/resolv.conf /etc/resolv.conf.backup